Viewers of my YouTube videos often ask that I make a video of their favorite piece or suggest that I make a video of a particular piece.

 (but actually not) infringing to ask that they remove their claim against my video, filing support requests to YouTube (since this process

 often fails to work correctly and requires manual intervention).
-I typically spend about an hour a day doing this.
+At one point I was spending an hour a day doing this.

 The bottom line is: the simplest possible video takes me several hours to do, and the most complicated ones often take several weeks.